Anamorphosee/stacktrace-decoroutinator/README.md

 ### Solution
 Stacktrace-decoroutinator replaces the coroutine awakening implementation.

-It generates classes at runtime with names that match the entire coroutine call stack.
+It generates methods at runtime with names that match the entire coroutine call stack.

-These classes don't do anything except call each other in the coroutine call stack order.
+These methods don't do anything except call each other in the coroutine call stack order.

 Thus, if the coroutine throws an exception, they mimic the real call stack of the coroutine during the creation of the exception stacktrace.

 ### JVM
-To enable Stacktrace-decoroutinator for JVM you should add dependency `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm:2.2.1` and call method `DecoroutinatorRuntime.load()`.
+There are three ways to enable Stacktrace-decoroutinator for JVM.
+1. (recommended) Add dependency `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm:2.3.0` and call method `DecoroutinatorRuntime.load()`.
+2. Add `-javaagent:stacktrace-decoroutinator-jvm-agent-2.3.0.jar` to your JVM start arguments.
+Corresponding dependency is `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm-agent:2.3.0`.
+3. (less recommended) Add dependency `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm-legacy:2.3.0` and call method `DecoroutinatorRuntime.load()`.
+This method don't use Java instrumentation API unlike the way number 1.

 Usage example:
 ```kotlin